 Please upload the link banner to your own server to use it, and link back to https://nyx.zone/love/dojima.
 Thank you!

 Dojima artwork taken from the official Persona 4 fanbook.

-This simple one-page shrine was built using CSS grid, thanks to Grid by Example, and he code editor Atom.
+This simple one-page shrine was built using CSS grid, thanks to Grid by Example, and the code editor Atom.
 It uses a Rain pattern from Hero Patterns.
 Fonts used are Noto Sans, Noto Sans JP and Noto Serif.
-Thank you MDN webdocs for everything, especially ruby annotations.
+Thank you CSS Tricks and MDN webdocs for everything, especially ruby annotations.